Huawei loses spot in top 5 handset players for 1st time in 6 yrs

-New Delhi, Jan 29 (IANS) First time in six years, Huawei (including Honor) fell outside the global top five smartphone vendors, garnering the sixth place in Q4 2020 with 32 million smartphones shipped, according to a new report.
+New Delhi: First time in six years, Huawei (including Honor) fell outside the global top five smartphone vendors, garnering the sixth place in Q4 2020 with 32 million smartphones shipped, according to a new report.

 Huawei dramatically receded in most markets as the result of the US sanctions.